Human papillomavirus (HPV)

 What women have to do?

-• Any lady who is sexually active have to do the following: the single most important step is to get a routine Pap smear, at least every year.
-If you are diagnosed with HPV infection, then your doctor will monitor you for few years, usually the infection will resolve by its own.
+- Any lady who is sexually active has to follow these steps.
+The single most important step is to get a routine Pap smear.
+It should be done at least every year.
+If you are diagnosed with HPV infection, your doctor will monitor you for a few years.
+Usually, the infection will resolve on its own.
 In not, simple operation, removal of the suspected cells, will cure it.

 SUMMARY

-According to the CDC, Human papillomavirus, which is a viral infection, is the most common infection that spreads by sex (STD-STI).
+According to the CDC, Human papillomavirus is a viral infection.
+It is the most common infection that spreads by sex (STD-STI).
 There are over 100 varieties of HPV, that can cause genital warts, mouth, or throat infections.
 There is no available test to diagnose the infection.
 Vaccination and using condoms can help prevent infection.

 Do you have a question? please drop it down in the comments, or